-floating H-tone circumfix) attaches to this complex and triggers overwriting of all low tones.
+First, the low-toned aspectual affix $k{2}$ - is attached to the root.
+At the next cycle, the exponent of v (the floating H-tone circumfix) attaches to this complex and triggers overwriting of all low tones.
 Subsequently, the subject resumptive marker is attached.
-For present purposes, we assume this to be a realization of an Agr projection, but it could also be a clitic in Spec- $\nu$ P. Since $\sigma$ - attaches after $\nu$ , it is not subject to tonal overwriting and remains low-toned.
+We assume this to be a realization of an Agr projection, since subject resumptives differ from object resumptives in being strictly bound morphemes that also show optional anti-agreement in certain contexts (see Section 3.4).
+Since z-attaches after v, it is not subject to tonal overwriting and remains low-toned.
 The same holds for the past tense exponent in T, which is realized as a floating moraic suffix that triggers lengthening of the final segment of the verb (e.g. Ofori 2006:29; Zimmermann 2017:188).
-Since this affix is also structurally higher than $\nu$ , it is immune from the effects of overwriting.
+Since this affix is also structurally higher than v, it is immune from the effects of overwriting.

-This section has shown that the selective nature of the tonal overwriting process follows from the cyclic nature of Vocabulary Insertion, the assumption of a floating H-tone circumfix and the independently-motivated assumption that both aspect and negation affixes originate lower than v.
-The fact that both Kandybowicz's (2015) analysis of $y\varepsilon$ -insertion and the affix generalization in (108) require the same assumptions about the clause structure of Asante Twi constitutes a striking convergence across empirical domains and thereby lends further support to the assumption of a low AspP and NegP projection in the language.
+This section has shown that the selective nature of the tonal overwriting process follows from the cyclic nature of Vocabulary Insertion, the assumption of a floating H-tone circumfix and the independently-motivated assumption that both aspect and negation affixes orginate lower than v.
+The fact that both Kandybowicz's (2015) analysis of $y\varepsilon$ -insertion and the affix generalization in (109) require the same assumptions about the clause structure of Asante Twi constitutes a striking convergence across empirical domains and thereby lends further support to the assumption of a low AspP and NegP projection in the language.